haiqu/rx-nga/Rx.md

 :_end     `26 ;
 ````

+## Essentials

 Wrap the instructions into actual functions intended for use.
-Naming here is

-a blend of Forth, Retro, and Parable.
+Naming here is a blend of Forth, Retro, and Parable.

 ````
 :+     "nn-n"   _add ;